TeppieC/wikipedia-info-retrieval/README.txt

 How about empty nodes? _/??? or _???

 FOR q9:
-	do we validate the query file?
+	SELECT and WHERE in capitalized forms?
-	can we assume that the query consists SELECT and WHERE in capitalized forms?
+	every line of query statement should be in the form of "subject predicate object . "

 name the table as "statement"? is that okay? okay return value should be in which form?
 For example:<http://dbpedia.org/resource/Edmonton>? okay